E-M-Consulting/images/README.md

 ## License

-Please ensure you have the appropriate rights to use these images.
-Check with the image owner regarding licensing and usage permissions.
+Please see the [license.md](license.md) file for licensing information and usage permissions.

 ## Notes